jayaemekar/systemdesign/docs/DesigningDropbox.md

   </kbd>
 </p>

-## 5. High Level Design
+### High Level Design

-The user will specify a folder as the workspace on their device.
-Any file/photo/folder placed in this folder will be uploaded to the cloud, and whenever a file is modified or deleted, it will be reflected in the same way in the cloud storage.
-The user can specify similar workspaces on all their devices and any modification done on one device will be propagated to all other devices to have the same view of the workspace everywhere.
+- On their device, the user will designate a folder as their workspace.
+Any file/photo/folder saved in this folder will be uploaded to the cloud, and any changes or deletions to the file will be reflected in the cloud storage as well.
+- The user can create similar workspaces on all of their devices, and any changes made on one device will be replicated on all other devices, ensuring that everyone sees the same workplace.

-At a high level, we need to store files and their metadata information like File Name, File Size, Directory, etc., and who this file is shared with.
-So, we need some servers that can help the clients to upload/download files to Cloud Storage and some servers that can facilitate updating metadata about files and users.
-We also need some mechanism to notify all clients whenever an update happens so they can synchronize their files.
+- We need to store files and metadata information such as File Name, File Size, Directory, and who this file is shared with at a high level.
+- As a result, we'll need some servers to assist clients in uploading and downloading files to Cloud Storage, as well as servers to update information about files and users.
+- We also require a technique to alert all clients when an update occurs, allowing them to synchronize their data.

-As shown in the diagram below, Block servers will work with the clients to upload/download files from cloud storage and Metadata servers will keep metadata of files updated in a SQL or NoSQL database.
-Synchronization servers will handle the workflow of notifying all clients about different changes for synchronization.
+- Block servers will interact with clients to upload/download files from cloud storage, and Metadata servers will maintain file metadata updated in a SQL or NoSQL database, as depicted in the figure below.
+- Synchronization servers will handle the process of notifying all clients about synchronization updates.

 <p align="center">
   <kbd>